junglesta/wherenodoctor/_posts/2016-01-01-18-urinary-system-and-genitals.md

 Gonorrhea and chlamydia can have the same signs, though gonorrhea usually starts sooner and is more painful.
 Both men and women can have gonorrhea and chlamydia at the same time so it is best to treat for both.
 If not treated, either gonorrhea or chlamydia can make a man or a woman sterile (unable to have a baby).

-If a pregnant woman with gonorrhea or chlamydia is not treated before giving birth, the infection may get in the baby’s eyes and make him blind (see p.
-221).
+If a pregnant woman with gonorrhea or chlamydia is not treated before giving birth, the infection may get in the baby’s eyes and make him blind (see [page 221](#page-221)).

 _**Signs in the man:**_